 December 2016 Eagle Concrete Barrel Tile Roof

-Since then I’ve run into a couple more of these “swans” so I’ve created this page for the Projects section of roofermikeinc.com.
+Since then I’ve run into more of these “swans” so I’ve created this page for the Projects Section.
 I’ll continue to post photos as they are discovered.

 December 2016 Timberline HD Dimensional Shingle Roof